 Accelerators and Incubators

-For early-stage startups, accelerators and Incubators offer a means to grow their businesses.
+For early-stage startups, accelerators and incubators offer a means to grow their businesses.
 Information Age interviewed Louis Warner, COO, at the Founders Factory.
 He shared that an incubator "is where we take ideas and fantastic founders, and through a process, we start companies that can solve problems, and that can be scaled using technology.
 Usually, an incubation period lasts over six months."
 He added that "an accelerator takes existing companies, with an existing team and existing idea, and accelerates them by improving all aspects of the operation, getting them into the best position to scale faster.
 An accelerator's function is there to help a company grow rapidly."
-Incubators and accelerators can help startups quickly produce a minimum viable product or MVP, which can then be tested in the market.
+Incubators and accelerators can help startups quickly produce a product or service which can then be tested in the market.

 While both incubators and accelerators offer an environment of collaboration and mentorship, they vary in the investment capital which they provide.
 Incubators do not traditionally provide capital to startups and are often funded by universities or economic development organizations.
 They also don't usually take an equity stake in the companies they support.
 Accelerators do invest a specific amount of capital in startups in exchange for a predetermined percentage of equity.
 Due to this investment, the accelerators bear a greater responsibility in the success of the startup.

 For most founders, once you have moved past the seed funding stage, the only thing standing between you and the next leap forward is an influx of capital.
 A round (or more than one) of venture capital can help you take those next steps.

 Venture funding refers to an investment from a venture capital firm (VC) and describes Series A, Series B, and later rounds.
 A breakdown of the rounds is listed below: